This is almost always the final step to diagnose a bone or soft tissue tumor and not the first.

 To achieve the best of outcomes, it is proposed to allow the final treating surgeon at a dedicated sarcoma center to perform the biopsy, irrespective whether the bone tumor is benign or malignant.

-Always the biopsy tissue is accompanied by patient details, imaging films and reports to the pathologist to confirm the diagnosis.
+Always the tissue is accompanied by patient details, imaging films and reports which are sent to the pathologist to confirm the diagnosis.

 Is a biopsy necessary?

-- Biopsy is necessary to help diagnose certain infective and cancerous conditions.
+- It is necessary to help diagnose certain infective and cancerous conditions.

-- Majority of bone and soft tissue tumors undergo biopsy as a confirmatory step.
+- Majority of bone and soft tissue tumors undergo this as a confirmatory step.

 What bone lesions do not need biopsy?